pulibrary/change_the_subject/README.md

     $ gem install change_the_subject

 ## Usage
-The main api of the gem is the `.fix` method, which takes an array of subject terms, compares them to the configuration (the default is in `config/change_the_subject.yml`), and replaces the configured terms.
+The main api of the gem is the `ChangeTheSubject.fix` method, which takes an array of subject terms, compares them to the configuration (the default is in `config/change_the_subject.yml`), and replaces the configured terms.
 You can see how Bibdata uses the gem in its [traject_config.rb](https://github.com/pulibrary/bibdata/blob/main/marc_to_solr/lib/traject_config.rb).

 ```ruby
 original_subjects = ["Something problematic", "Something not problematic"]